gkursi/nimbus_hacks/README.md

 + GhostMove - allows you to move, without sending packets to the server <br>(aka you can check corners and stuff)
 + NoFall - prevents fall damage
 + NoRecoil - disables recoil for guns in nimorant

+## Contributing
+Feel free to make a pr with any features you think should be added.

 ## Credit
 + Base forked from https://github.com/CorruptionHades/VapeMenu.git <br>